 2. For the best deals, head to the fields.

-Many markets have both indoor and outdoor space.
+Many markets have both indoor and outdoor spaces.
 You can be certain that the items for sale in the indoor spaces are more expensive, so I always make a point to head to the outside grounds of the market for better deals.
 You may have to wade through more junk outside than you do inside (hopefully not piles of junk as big as this one!), but it’s worth it for the better prices.

 3. Bring your flea market gear

-A small push cart or wagon is also helpful for hauling around your purchases.
+A small pushcart or wagon is also helpful for hauling around your purchases.
 Often times it’s quite a distance between where you shop and where you park, so it’s best to bring some wheeled transportation to help yourself out.

+CASH is also must!
 Flea market dealers thrive on cash.
 It’s easier for them to make deals and to make sales.
 So, bring more than you think you’ll need (you never know what treasures you will see!) and keep it in a small bag that you wear over your chest.
 Some dealers will accept a check if that’s all you have left, but it’s best to just make sure you have plenty of small bills.

 4. Don’t judge the book by its cover–think creatively about what you see for sale